• Home

 The above, right here, is the single biggest problem.

-If the ‘grown ups’ want to engage with substance irresponsibly and use their ‘adult’ status to do so, then the message to the emerging adult – the child – is, “I can ‘act like an adult now’ by using this ‘grown up’ play thing”.
-The personal desire of the adult then trumps the child’s well-being.
+If the ‘grown ups’ want to engage with substance irresponsibly and use their ‘adult’ status to do so, then the message to the emerging adult - the child - is, “I can ‘act like an adult now’ by using this ‘grown up’ plaything”.
+The personal desire of the adult then trumps the child's well-being.
 This egocentricity is a tough one to combat on a societal level, but it can be done in micro-environments, like your family, friends, and even community settings.

-One data set reveals (and disappointingly that only 44% of Australian students aged 12–17 received more than one lesson on AOD last year.
+One data set reveal (and disappointingly that only 44% of Australian students aged 12–17 received more than one lesson on AOD last year.
 This needs to and can change with AOD (Alcohol & Other Drug) Education being couched in health and human development studies with sound sociological and anthropological academic underpinnings that build resilience.

-For example the Dalgarno Institute and its coalition of educators has not only incursions but curriculum that can service this need for every year level from grade 5 in primary school up to the end of high school.
+For example, the Dalgarno Institute and its coalition of educators have not only incursions but curriculum that can service this need for every year level from grade 5 in primary school up to the end of high school.
 Along with sporting club, community and family education sessions, an immersion protocol can be engaged to help develop a resilient student who has no need or desire to engage in substance use.

 This can all help parents and families add to their resilience building toolkit and any schooling gaps can be filled by families who make substance education part of everyday life.